Sean Tufts is a former CU football player and Ralphie Handler. Now he’s back at CU, this time with a cause.

 “Every time we talked, he just took Buffs4Life to another level,” said Cabral, who is on the board for the nonprofit.
 “It was a natural fit.”

 Since 2005, more than 40 other Buffs or their families have received Buffs4Life support.
-Last year, proceeds from the Kyle MacIntosh 5K, one of the nonprofit’s signature events, went to the family of TJ Cunningham (Comm’99), who was killed in February 2019.
+In 2019, proceeds from the Kyle MacIntosh 5K, one of the nonprofit’s signature events, went to the family of TJ Cunningham (Comm’99), who was killed in February 2019.

 Tufts hopes Buffs4Life can become a model for the rest of campus.